 With many factors to consider surrounding carpeting choices, you need a comprehensive carpeting guide to help.
-With 50 Floor, we’ll walk you through everything you need to know about carpet floors so you can make the right choice for your home.
+With 50 Floor, we’ll walk you through everything you need to know about carpet so you can make the right choice for your home.

 Upgrading your home can be exciting as you consider all the features you can change and update.
 Carpet is a comfortable and versatile flooring option that comes in many styles and materials, and its versatility makes it ideal for different rooms around the house.
 Some factors to consider include the following:

-- Type of backing: Carpet flooring comes in different loop and pile options that will impact how the final product looks.
+- Type of backing: Carpet comes in different loop and pile options that will impact how the final product looks.
 When investing in a new carpet, you can narrow your options by knowing which backing type will best suit your needs.

 - Carpet texture: From plush velvet to firm cushions, carpet has diverse available textures.
 You can choose your carpet option based on how you want to feel in your rooms.